kanaria69/Mainecoco/README.md

-## Remember, the best angle to approach a problem from is the "try" angle.
+## Why is it so windy inside an arena?
+All those fans.